VirtualBoBs/build-virtualbox-in-windows/README.md

 - Use our common telepathy
 - Wish to God your genuine belief

-Otherwise, you might be sued in legal ways.
+Or, just e-mail us.

 ## License

-Copyright (c) 2020 JungHyun Kim, JaeSeung Lee of VirtualBoBs
+Copyright (c) 2020 JungHyun Kim & JaeSeung Lee of VirtualBoBs

 Released under the [MIT license](https://tldrlegal.com/license/mit-license).